 Titles and subtitles of books, publications, periodicals, newspapers, series, databases, websites and unpublished works with more than 50 pages are capitalized.
 Initial capital letters are used for all words except articles, conjunctions and prepositions unless they are the first or last word in the title or subtitle.

 In references to any other sources, including masthead documents, articles in a book or periodical, material on a website and unpublished works with 50 pages or less, only the first word of the title (but not the subtitle), proper nouns and adjectives and recognized geographical names are capitalized.

 References to specific elements in a source

 References used to substantiate statements or identify items mentioned in a text should be as specific as possible, indicating the relevant paragraphs or chapter and section, annex, appendix, table or figure in the source.

-Page numbers can be given when there is no alternative, as in a reference for a source that does not contain numbered sections or paragraphs.
+Given that page numbers may vary across language versions and formats, they should be avoided where possible.
+Page numbers can be given when there is no alternative, however, as in a reference for a source that does not contain numbered sections or paragraphs.
 Page numbers are always used in references to advisory opinions, judgments and orders of the International Court of Justice.

 Use of "see"

 When the statement or item being referenced does not correspond to the whole of the final element cited (e.g. to the entire section of the report), the reference should be introduced by "See".
 Examples are given throughout these instructions.
 "See" is not used when the reference is to a page number.